hyeshik/tailseeker/README.md

 Tailseeker is the official pipeline for TAIL-seq, which measures poly(A) tail lengths and 3′-end modifications with Illumina SBS sequencers.

-It is not yet fully stable for generic uses.
-In case you need a help for the use, please post a question to [BioStar](http://www.biostars.org/show/tag/tailseeker/) with `tailseeker` as a tag.

 [![DOI](https://zenodo.org/badge/54756636.svg)](https://zenodo.org/badge/latestdoi/54756636)

 # Table of Contents